-- 1. Currently, the Pinchot State Forest does not allow motorized recreation on its property.
-We believe, however, policy for these properties can be amended.
-The lands are defined as suitable and, as with CRA, are minescarred and have an existant trail network.
-Moreover, DCNR has the expertise to provide oversight to all recreational offerings in the study area, allowing it to become a top asset in the state's recreational system. - 2.
-Operational demands of an OHV facility especially with the large acreage under consideration are likely beyond DCNR's current capacity.
-This may necessitate use of an external private contractor to handle management and operations (as is being done at CRA). - 3.
+With this understanding, we believe the Newport Township study area offers a strong case for exception.
+The lands are defined as suitable for motorized recreation and, as with CRA, are mine-scarred and have an informal, heavily-used trail network.
+Moreover, DCNR has the expertise to provide oversight and enhancement of all recreational offerings in the study area, making it a top asset in the state's recreational system.

+- 2. Operational demands of an OHV facility especially with the large acreage under consideration are likely beyond DCNR's current capacity.
+In fact, the aforementioned policy notes the enormous strain illegal OHV use in state forests has had on personnel (e.g., regulation, repairs).
+This may necessitate use of an external private contractor to handle management and operations (as is proposed for CRA). - 3.
 Although a fee may be charged under state ownership, the trail system must be accessible to the general population. - 4.
-The Commonwealth may be uninterested in adding, upgrading, and/or holding specialty features and events (e.g., motocross, mud bogs, jeep crawls), which can attract a larger OHV population.
+The Commonwealth may be uninterested in adding, upgrading, and/or holding specialty features and events (e.g., motocross, mud bogs, jeep crawls), which could attract a larger population of OHV enthusiasts.